Latina Author

 My Story

 I think my journey as a writer began way back, years ago, when I was a kid, which may be the case for many of us who have chosen to write stories for others to read.
 A teacher read a story I had written to the class and stated that I was a very good writer.
 I was embarrassed.
-Yet, over the years I continued to write many things, things that resided in reams of journals until ten years ago, when I decided that writing was what I was meant to do.
+Yet, over the years I continued to write, writings that resided in reams of journals.
+Ten years ago, I decided that writing was what I was meant to do.
 It took me a while to create my first manuscript.
-Finally, in 2018, Puerto Rican Love Stories was released to the world.
+Finally, in 2019, Puerto Rican Love Stories was released to the world.
 I hope you will be curious about what I have produced.
 I am curious about where this journey will take me next.
 I'll keep you posted.

 All authors are not poets, but I believe all poets are authors, authors of the heart.
 Nenadich Street, Poems and Passages debuts many of the poems I have written over the years.
 Why the title?
 There was an old street in my mom's home town named Nenadich.
 Nena means girls in Spanish, and is often used as a term of endearment in our culture.
 And lastly, my experiences growing up in an urban environment informed my choice of the word "Street".
 The process of writing poetry is very personal.
 Individual histories emerge in one form or another.
 Girls have a lot to say.